What is Curt’s Ride?

 - Will you be utilizing the van for transporting your bike to/from Florida (more on this below)?

-- Go to the Curts Ride team page we set up on Crowdrise for the American Cancer Society.
-Once on the page, click on the “Join Our Team” button to become an official team member and set up your fund-raising page (more on that topic below).
+- As soon as we have the Curts Ride team page set up with the American Cancer Society (within the next week or so), go to the page and click on the “Join Our Team” button to become an official team member and set up your fund-raising page (more on that topic below).
 After you sign on as a team member, we will be in touch with you occasionally for additional info (e.g. a brief bio and photo to include on the team web page, schedule/meal/lodging logistics, liability waiver information, etc.).

 How much do I need to fund raise?